Donating Your Collection

 Your donation may also provide a valuable tax deduction, and we encourage you to speak to your tax advisor about the benefits of a donation to the OERM archives.
 If you have any questions about how OERM’s archives can serve as a future home for your collection please contact the Education and Exhibits Chair.

-Donors contemplating future gifts of collections, estate planning and/or naming the Museum in their will as the ultimate beneficiary of their living legacy are encouraged to contact the Chair, Education & Exhibits to determine the Museum's extent of interest in the items which they have.
+Donors contemplating future gifts of collections, estate planning and/or naming the Museum in their will as the ultimate beneficiary of their living legacy are encouraged to contact the Archives Manager to determine the Museum's extent of interest in the items which they have.